crazyants/plato/README.md

 ![logo.png](https://plato.instantasp.co.uk/plato.site/content/images/logo-text.png)

-Welcome to the repository for Plato.
+Welcome to the official repository for Plato.

 Plato is free, open source user community & customer support software built upon .NET core.
 Plato offers a complete stack of fully integrated tools to help you offer a simple, branded support experience for your end users or customers.

 Plato can be used to...